Group-6-Mobile-App-Dev/MyGroceryFinder/project_spec.md

 - Get game thumbnail
   - We get the game thumbnail from the API
 - Get game description
-  - We get the short game descriptoin from the API
+  - We get the short game description from the API

 ### 3. User Interaction